SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering: SceneGATE---Input Representations

-\textbf{Scene Graph Construction} Scene graph is a graph structure $\mathcal{SG} = (\mathcal{V}, \mathcal{E})$ that denotes the relationships between objects as well as the associated attributes of each object for an image, where objects $sg_o \in O$, attributes $sg_a \in A$ and relationships $sg_r \in R$ are set as nodes of the graph.
-In this work, we construct a novel scene graph structure that is specific for TextVQA task to represent the affiliation between OCR tokens and the associated object regions.
+A scene graph is a graph structure $\mathcal{SG} = (\mathcal{V}, \mathcal{E})$ that denotes the relationships between objects as well as the associated attributes of each object for an image, where objects $sg_o \in O$, attributes $sg_a \in A$ and relationships $sg_r \in R$ are set as nodes of the graph.
+In this work, we construct a novel scene graph structure that is specific for TextVQA tasks to represent the affiliations between OCR tokens and the associated object regions.

 For each object in an image, we compare its bounding box coordinates with the other objects in the image.
-We have defined $\mathcal{R}$ - 12 different relation types: \textit{inside, surrounding, to the right of, to the left of, under, above, top right, bottom right, top left, bottom left, overlap} and \textit{self}, where \textit{self} is used to denote the relationship of each object to itself.
-We also compare the bounding box coordinates of each OCR token with all the objects in the image and assign this OCR token as the attribute of the object whose bounding box surrounds the OCR token's bounding box with the highest Intersection over Union (IoU) score.
-We then add the relationship \textit{inside} and \textit{surrounding} between objects and their attributes to explicitly show and encode the existing semantic relationships between the objects and their associated OCR tokens.
-Finally, we get the triplet of $(sg_{o_{i}}, sg_r, sg_{o_{j}})$ for every two objects, and the triplet of $(sg_{o_{i}}, sg_r, sg_{a_{i}})$ for each object and its attributes.
+We have defined 11 different relation types: \textit{inside, surrounding, to the right of, to the left of, under, above, top right, bottom right, top left, bottom left} and {\em overlap}. {(The} semantic relation types can be defined in various ways if they can be represented in different semantic categories.
+This will be encoded in the categorical embedding in Section~\ref{sg_embedding}).
+We also compare the bounding box coordinates of each OCR token with all the objects in the image and assign this OCR token as the attribute of the object whose bounding box surrounds the OCR token's bounding box with the highest intersection over union (IoU) score.
+Finally, we obtain the triplet of $(sg_{o_{i}}, sg_r, sg_{o_{j}})$ for every two objects and the pair of $(sg_{o_{i}}, sg_{a_{i}})$ for each object that has attributes.
+We use bi-directional edges in the scene graph.